2022 Pakistan Super League: Curtain closer

 The curtain closer took place on 27 February, where trophy was revealed by Red Bull drift driver Abdo Feghali, and Hadiya Hashmi performed Qaumi Taranah.

 League stage

 Format

 Each team will play every other team twice in the league stage of the tournament in a double round robin.
 Following the group stage, the top four teams will qualify for the playoff stage of the tournament.

+A warm-up match was played between Karachi Kings and Lahore Qalandars on 24 January 2022 in which Lahore Qalandars defeated Karachi Kings by 26 runs.